Positive trace polynomials and the universal Procesi-Schacher conjecture: Introduction

-This statement, proved as Theorem \ref{t:hom}, is essential for relating evaluations of pure trace polynomials with orderings on $\cen$ via Tarski's transfer principle (Proposition \ref{p:ord}).
-Finally, by combining the first two steps we obtain a reduction to the commutative situation, where we can apply an existing abstract version of the Krivine-Stengle Positivstellensatz \cite[Theorem 2.5.2]{Mar}.\looseness=-1
+Since $\cen=\R[\ulxi]^{\ort}$, this statement resembles variants of the Procesi-Schwarz theorem \cite[Theorem 0.10]{PS1} (cf. \cite{CKS,Bro}).
+Nevertheless, it does not seem possible to deduce Theorem \ref{ta:hom} from these classical results; see Appendix \ref{a:ps} for a fuller discussion.
+Theorem \ref{ta:hom}, proved as Theorem \ref{t:hom} below, is essential for relating evaluations of pure trace polynomials with orderings on $\cen$ via Tarski's transfer principle (Proposition \ref{p:ord}).
+Finally, by combining the first two steps we obtain a reduction to the commutative situation, where we can apply an existing abstract version of the Krivine-Stengle Positivstellensatz \cite[Theorem 2.5.2]{Mar}.

-Since trace polynomials are precisely $\ort$-concomitants in $\matpoly$, one might naively attempt to prove Theorem \ref{ta:ks} by simply applying the Reynolds operator for the $\ort$-action to analogous Positivestellens\"atze for matrix polynomials \cite{Schm1,Cim}.
+Since trace polynomials are precisely $\ort$-concomitants in $\matpoly$, one might naively attempt to prove Theorem \ref{ta:ks} by simply applying the Reynolds operator for the $\ort$-action to analogous Positivstellens\"atze for matrix polynomials \cite{Schm1,Cim}.
 However, the Reynolds operator is not multiplicative and it does not preserve squares of trace polynomials, so in this manner one obtains only weak and inadequate versions of Theorem \ref{ta:ks}.

 In Section \ref{s:comp} we refine the strict positivity certificate \ref{it:ks2} of Theorem \ref{ta:ks} in the case of compact semialgebraic sets.
 We start by introducing {archimedean} cyclic quadratic modules, which encompass an algebraic notion of boundedness.
 Following the standard definition we say that a cyclic quadratic module $\cQ\subseteq\TR$ is {\bf archimedean} if for every $h\in\TR$ there exists $\rho\in\Q_{>0}$ such that $\rho-hh^{\ti}\in\cQ$.
 Then we prove Schm\"udgen's Positivstellensatz for trace polynomials.